‘I don’t know if I’m going to make it’: With abortion drug’s future in limbo, Georgia couple shares their cautionary tale - KTVZ

 “The fact that nonmedical professionals are able to dictate medical care to my wife or anyone is absurd.”

-CNN’s Deidre McPhillips, Amanda Musa and Tierney Sneed contributed to this report.
+CNN’s Deidre McPhillips, Amanda Musa, Tierney Sneed and Steve Vladeck contributed to this report.

 The-CNN-Wire